gustavofuhr/opencv_dollar_detector/README.md

 To Do List:
 ======================

-Current Total: 15
+Current Total: 13

 Detector.cpp:
     acfDetect:
-		separate detection in a scale to a single function test if detection works properly when loading pyramid from file test if pyramid read from file is correct (print the images)
+        separate detection in a scale to a single function
 	nmsMax:
 		line 248: sort bounding boxes
 		line 253: add test for greediness